WoltLab/docs.woltlab.com/docs/package_package-xml.md

 The attribute `fromversion` must be a valid version number as described in the [\<version\>](#version) section and specifies a possible update from that very version to the package's version.

-{% include callout.html content="The installation process will pick exactly one update instruction, ignoring everything else.
-Please read the explanation below!" type="warning" %}
+!!! warning "The installation process will pick exactly one update instruction, ignoring everything else.
+Please read the explanation below!"

 Example: